toban/wiki-eventstream-viewer/README.md

 npm run start
 ```

-Filtering on russia / ukraine on recent_changes events
+Filtering on random things on recent_changes events

 The upper table is filter hits, the lower part is latest events.